JAPACalculator

 Nigerian communityLarge

-Insider Tips for Moving to United Kingdom
+Insider Tips for Relocating to United Kingdom

 Skilled Worker Visa

 The minimum salary threshold jumped to £41,700 in July 2025 — up from £38,700.
 But if you're under 26 or switching from a Student/Graduate visa, you may qualify at just £33,400.
 Healthcare workers, teachers, and jobs on the Immigration Salary List also get lower thresholds and reduced visa fees.
 Always check the going rate for your specific occupation code.
+The visa fee is £819 (~$1,040) for up to 3 years (effective 8 April 2026, increased from £769).

 Health and Care Worker Visa